armory/documentation/_spinnaker_install_admin_guides/jenkins.md

   - /spinnaker_install_admin_guides/jenkins/
 ---

-Before you can make use of Jenkins in Spinnaker, you'll need to use Halyard to configure access to your Jenkins masters.
+Before you can make use of Jenkins in Spinnaker, you'll need to configure access to your Jenkins masters.

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.